TrainFan1804/DatastructureInC/README.md

-This repo contains some datastructure I wrote in C.
+This repo contains some datastructure I wrote in C and C++.
-I just wanted to lean pointer so they are not really useable.
+I just wanted to lean pointers and some OOP in C++  so they are not really useable.

 # Pointer